 There may be any number of reasons to take the awesome infographics, posters, and presentations you make with Piktochart and take them offline.
 Some people prefer to work with tangible items.
 They can hold them, take notes on them, and have something physical to hold on to.

 Here are some ideas to get you started on some great ways you can print and get your infographics offline.
 At the end of this post, we’ll cover the steps you need to take to export and print your Piktocreations in both .pdf and multiple image formats.

 Taking Your Creations Offline

 You can use Piktochart to create and brand your printed marketing materials.
-Some ideas include poster printouts for promotional campaigns, product brochures or flyers, company reports, presentations, and handouts.
+Some ideas include poster printouts for promotional campaigns, product brochures or flyers, company reports, and presentations.

 Piktochart can be used to make posters and fliers, too.
-For instance, if you work for a company that’s looking to hire recent college graduates, you could use Piktochart to generate a job interview infographics banner (or a pull-up bunting) for use at a job fair.
+For instance, if you work for a company that’s looking to hire recent college graduates, you could use Piktochart to create an infographics banner (or a pull-up bunting) for use at a job fair.